Anxiety

 Sensory differences are part of autism, not an extra

-Sensory processing differences aren't a footnote in autism.
-The DSM-5 diagnostic criteria explicitly include hyper- or hyporeactivity to sensory input, with examples such as adverse responses to sounds and textures and fascination with lights and movement.
-NICE guidance for autistic children and young people specifically recommends adjusting the physical environment and considering individual sensory sensitivities to lighting and noise.
+Sensory processing differences are core to the autistic experience.
+The DSM-5 diagnostic criteria explicitly include hyper- or hyporeactivity to sensory input, and NICE guidance specifically recommends adjusting the physical environment and considering individual sensory sensitivities to lighting and noise.

 What the research shows about sensory processing and anxiety

-The evidence linking sensory processing differences to anxiety is now substantial.
-Across 63 studies and more than 11,000 participants, higher sensory processing differences are associated with greater internalising and externalising problems, with particularly strong associations for visual, auditory, and tactile sensitivities.
-Longitudinal data supports sensory sensitivity as an early risk factor: 43% of preschool children with sensory over-responsivity had a concurrent impairing anxiety disorder, and the sensitivity appears to come first, with anxiety following.
+The evidence linking sensory processing differences to anxiety is substantial.
+Across 63 studies and more than 11,000 participants, higher sensory processing differences are associated with greater anxiety, with particularly strong associations for visual, auditory, and tactile sensitivities.
+Longitudinal data shows sensory sensitivity as an early risk factor: 43% of preschool children with sensory over-responsivity had a concurrent impairing anxiety disorder, and the sensitivity appears to come first.

 The pathway likely runs through intolerance of uncertainty.
-In autistic preschoolers, sensory hyperreactivity, IU, and anxiety are tightly linked — the sensory environment is unpredictable, unpredictability is intolerable, and that intolerance drives anxiety.
-In autistic children aged 6–14, IU and anxiety explained about half the variance in sensory sensitivity scores.
-This points to a genuine intertwining of sensory experience, uncertainty, and anxiety that goes beyond simple correlation.
+In autistic preschoolers, sensory hyperreactivity, IU, and anxiety are tightly linked: the sensory environment is unpredictable, unpredictability is intolerable, and that intolerance drives anxiety.
+In autistic children aged 6-14, IU and anxiety explained about half the variance in sensory sensitivity scores.

 Why "ordinary" environments feel dangerous

-This is why after-school collapse is so common.
-The child has spent the entire day in a sensorily hostile environment, using every resource they have to appear functional, and by 3pm there is nothing left.
-The meltdown that happens when you ask them to take their shoes off isn't about shoes.
-It's about the accumulated sensory cost of the entire day.
+This is why after-school collapse is so common: the child has spent the entire day in a sensorily hostile environment using every resource to appear functional, and by 3pm there is nothing left.
+The meltdown when you ask them to take their shoes off isn't about shoes; it's about the accumulated sensory cost of the day.

 The bidirectional loop

-If the environment is causing anxiety, you might expect removing the trigger to fix the problem.
-But it's not that simple.
-The relationship between sensory processing and anxiety isn't one-way.
+The relationship between sensory processing and anxiety runs both ways.
 The research is still clarifying causal direction, but the clinical picture suggests a feedback loop:

 • Sensory overload triggers anxiety.
 Your child's nervous system reads the environment as threatening.